Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 ### Xiaohongshu's RankGPT

 There are good, bad, and great recommender systems --- and then there's [Xiaohongshu](https://www.xiaohongshu.com/explore), the only app powerful enough to dominate our lives.
 A restaurant can go from the brink of shutting down to having a two-hour dinner queue overnight, all for a post on Xiaohongshu.
 My friends and I constantly joke that no matter how unique or personal an experience feels, a post echoing that exact thought or sentiment will show up in our feed 5 minutes later.
-RankGPT ([Huang et al., 2025](https://arxiv.org/abs/2505.04180)) is the mastermind behind Xiaohongshu's uncanny recommendations.
+RankGPT ([Huang et al., 2025](https://arxiv.org/abs/2505.04180)) is the {{< sidenote "mastermind" >}}RankGPT doesn't seem like a huge innovation from Meta's HSTU.
+Perhaps as a wise person once said, data is the king in recommendations.{{< /sidenote >}} behind Xiaohongshu's uncanny recommendations.

 {{< figure src="https://www.dropbox.com/scl/fi/vwxgmdxd24zxtaw50p2am/Screenshot-2025-08-03-at-2.10.20-PM.png?rlkey=bf9auxoysas4k19k6ustszkw9&st=upm449ip&raw=1" caption="RankGPT." width="1800">}}